This last weekend I attended a seminar in San Diego, and one of the sponsors was Bulletproof Coffee.

 You guessed it.
 Fat.

-That’s why we called our new book, Smart Fat: Eat More Fat, Lose More Weight, Get Healthy Now!
+That’s why I called my new book Smart Fat: Eat More Fat, Lose More Weight, Get Healthy Now!.
 And that’s why the high-fat bulletproof coffee is a great way to start the day!

 The generic recipe for “bulletproof coffee”: